Reviewing Key Tronic Corporation (KTCC)'s and 3D Systems Corporation (NYSE:DDD)'s results | New Business Observer

 |-11.31%

-For the past year 3D Systems Corporation has weaker performance than Key Tronic Corporation
+For the past year Key Tronic Corporation was more bearish than 3D Systems Corporation.

 Summary

-3D Systems Corporation beats Key Tronic Corporation on 7 of the 8 factors.
+On 7 of the 8 factors 3D Systems Corporation beats Key Tronic Corporation.

 3D Systems Corporation, through its subsidiaries, provides 3D printing products and services worldwide.
 The companyÂ’s 3D printers transform data input generated by 3D design software, CAD software, or other 3D design tools into printed parts using a range of print materials, including plastic, nylon, metal, composite, elastomeric, wax, polymeric dental materials, and Class IV bio-compatible materials.
 It offers various 3D printing technologies, such as stereolithography, selective laser sintering, direct metal printing, multijet printing, and colorjet printing.
 The company also develops, blends, and markets various print materials, such as plastic, nylon, metal, composite, elastomeric, wax, polymeric dental materials, and Class IV bio-compatible materials.
 It offers its printers under the Accura, DuraForm, LaserForm, CastForm, and VisiJet brand names.
 In addition, the company provides digital design tools, including software, scanners, and haptic devices, as well as products for product design, mold and die design, 3D scan-to-print, reverse engineering, and production machining and inspection.
 Further, it offers proprietary software and drivers that provide part preparation, part placement, support placement, build platform management, and print queue management; and 3D virtual reality simulators and simulator modules for medical applications, as well as digitizing scanners for medical and mechanical applications.
 Additionally, the company provides warranty, maintenance, and training services; on-demand solutions; and software and healthcare services.
 It primarily serves companies and small and midsize businesses in a range of industries, including healthcare, automotive, aerospace, government, defense, technology, electronics, education, consumer goods, and energy.
 The company sells its products and services through direct sales force, partner channels, and distributors.
 3D Systems Corporation was founded in 1986 and is headquartered in Rock Hill, South Carolina.